 - To maintain academic attrition (dismissals) at a level ≤ 7%.

-- To have 100% of students select at least one rotation in a Medically Underserved Community (MUC) as defined by the Health Resources Services Administration by the class of 2014 beginning with the class of 2012.
+- To have 100% of students select at least one rotation in a Medically Underserved Community (MUC) as defined by the Health Resources Services Administration.

 Please visit the PANCE Passage Rate & Program Outcomes page to see the achievement of these goals.